fullcalendar/fullcalendar-angular/README.md

 ## Usage

-First, connect `FullCalendarModule` to you app module:
+First, connect `FullCalendarModule` to your app module:

 ```js
 import { BrowserModule } from '@angular/platform-browser';